Fellowship-Of-Intentional-Community/Debian-Webserver-Playbook/README.md

 [Linode's Security Guide][linode-secure] is applied, including Unattended Upgrades, SSH Hardening, Fail2Ban, & an IPTables ruleset.

+Outbound mail is sent using [SSMTP][ssmtp], which is configured to relay mail to an external SMTP server.

 We then install [MariaDB][mariadb] and create databases and users for `production` & `staging`.
 MariaDB is then secured using [Digital Ocean's Guide][d-o-mysql].